SDSMT-EE120/Smart_Weather_Dashboard/PART-1-Arduino-Uno-Version/README.md

 ## Code:

-As the point of this assignment is not to learn how to code in C.  I have provided the code for writing to and using the LCD display.
+The point of this assignment is not to learn how to code in C.  I have provided the code for writing to and using the LCD display.
 Before implementing your part, you should review this code and understand how it works.

 Your part is to create the logic of

-1. When tempature is above 30°C turns LED on
+1. When the temperature is above 30°C turn the LED on

-2. Displays the tempature on the display
+2. Displays the temperature on the display

 3. Convert sensor data to a Value.

 ## Deliverables for Part 1

-Demonstrate to the TA of Professor the system working.
+Demonstrate to the TA or the Professor the system working.

 Add to Classes, EE120, Smart Weather Dashboard